Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's function: 'Get a clickable login link for Meta Ads authentication.'
-It uses a specific verb ('get') and resource ('login link'), and the purpose is distinct from all sibling tools, which focus on ad operations.
+The description clearly states it 'Get a clickable login link for Meta Ads authentication,' using a specific verb and resource.
+Among sibling tools focused on ad operations, this authentication tool is distinctly different.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.